-Modern Slavery Act 2015.
+Statement on Modern Slavery

 The UK Modern Slavery Act 2015 (the ‘Act’)

-In particular, we are aware that the risk of labour abuse through any form of slavery, servitude, forced or bonded labour (of adults or minors), or human trafficking (collectively referred to as ‘modern slavery’ in this Statement) is a very significant one for industries that operate on a global basis and it is therefore a key concern for us.
+Our board is committed to ensuring that we act ethically and with integrity in all our business relationships and I am personally committed to ongoing reviews of our practices to help us achieve this.
+We are aware that the risk of labour abuse through any form of slavery, forced or bonded labour of adults or minors, restrictions on freedom of movement or human trafficking (collectively referred to as ‘modern slavery’ in this Statement) is a very significant one for industries that operate on a global basis, and it is therefore a key concern for us.

-Gama Aviation’s supply chain includes third party flight support that can encompass ground handling, ground transportation and/or food and beverages services, and also hangarage / parking and maintenance services provision.
-In addition, we engage professional services as well as utilities, aircraft cleaning services, IT equipment and office-supply companies.
-These types of services are supplied to Gama Aviation group companies and their clients in various locations and, therefore, there are some suppliers who are based outside of Europe and the U.S.
+Gama Aviation’s supply chain includes a wide range of third-party flight support services, which can encompass ground handling, ground transportation and/or food and beverages services and also hangarage / parking and maintenance services provision.
+In addition, we engage professional services as well as utilities, IT and IT equipment, and back-office support services, such as invoice processing.
+These types of services are supplied to Gama Aviation and our clients in various locations around the world and there are some suppliers who are based outside of Europe and the United States.

-We fully appreciate that this is not enough by itself and are requiring our first tier suppliers similarly to take active steps to identify whether any form of modern slavery may exist at the second or third tier levels and to audit for this at regular and reasonably frequent intervals.
+We fully appreciate that this is not enough by itself and are requiring our first-tier suppliers similarly to take active steps to identify whether any form of modern slavery may exist at the second or third tier levels and to audit for this at regular and reasonably frequent intervals.